FisherKK/Portfolio/Showcases/Backend/gunicorn-flask-model-hosting/README.md

 ## Models

-Models are already included in project dir [model](model) as the files are small.
+Models are already included in project [model](model) directory, as the files are small.

 ### Training models